jevakallio/react-native-chat-tutorial/README.md

 1. `data={this.state.messages}` - FlatList expects an array of "data" to render, so we give it a list of messages we fetched earlier.
 2. `renderItem={this.renderItem}` - FlatList also needs a callback it can call for each item in the `data` array to render the corresponding row.
 Here we pass it a method `this.renderItem`.

 The renderItem method isn't one of the special lifecycle methods - it's just a plain old method on the class.
-In fact, it doesn't event yet exist, so let's create it now.
+In fact, it doesn't even exist yet, so let's create it now.
 Place the renderItem method immediately *above* your component's `render` method:

 ```js
   renderItem({item}) {